RndUser0/YGOMD-Improve_Card_Text_Readibility/README.md

 1. Click on the green **Code** button in the top right and then on **Download ZIP**.
 2. Extract the ZIP file you've just dowloaded into a new folder.
 3. Copy the above Unity files into the same folder as the Python files.
+4. If it's the first time you're reading this guide or you get a "ModuleNotFoundError", install the requirements with the file "!install_requirements.bat" or use the command ```python -m pip install -r requirements.txt``` to install them.

 ### Extracting the Card_* files from the Unity files
 1. Load all 5 **Card_\*** files into **Asset Studio** by using drag'n'drop or **File** → **Load Folder**.